yas375/VIHorizontalTableView/README.md

 ### Without cocoapods
 At first you should read about [cocoapods](http://cocoapods.org/) and maybe give it a try (and follow recommended installation process).

-Add files from HorizontalTableView folder to your project.
+Add files from `Classes` folder to your project.

 ## Usage